Entanglement transfer during quantum frequency conversion in gas-filled hollow-core fibers

-where $g_{i,j}^{l}$ is the coupling strength between levels $|i\rangle$ and $|j\rangle$ via bosonic mode $l$, and $\beta_{l}$ is the propagation constant for mode $l$.
-Let us now eliminate the higher energy levels, i.e. levels with $i>1$, to obtain an effective Hamiltonian describing the interaction of the pump, Stokes, anti-Stokes modes, with the molecule.
+where $g_{i,j}^{l}$ is the coupling strength between levels $|i\rangle$ and $|j\rangle$ via the bosonic mode $l$, and $\beta_{l}$ is the propagation constant for frequency $\omega_l$.
+Let us now eliminate the higher energy levels, i.e. levels with $i>1$, to obtain an effective Hamiltonian describing the interaction of the pump, Stokes, anti-Stokes frequencies, with the molecule.
 In order to do this, we go to an interaction picture with respect to $H_{0}$ and perform a rotating-wave approximation, keeping only the static terms up to second order in the coupling strength.
-That is, by assuming that $g_{i,j}^{l}\sqrt{n_{l}}\ll \hbar |\omega_{i}-\omega_{j} \pm \omega_{l}|$, with $n_{l}$ the number of photons in the mode $l$, we keep only the resonant terms.
-The only resonances we can identify in this system are $\omega_{P}-\omega_{S} = \Omega = \omega_{A}-\omega_{P}$, with $\Omega\equiv\omega_{1}-\omega_{0}$.
-Extending this approach to a system with $N$ molecules, we find the effective Hamiltonian \cite{SM}
+That is, by assuming that $g_{i,j}^{l}\sqrt{N_{l}}\ll \hbar |\omega_{i}-\omega_{j} \pm \omega_{l}|$, with $N_{l}$ the number of photons with frequency $\omega_l$, we keep only the resonant terms.
+The relevant resonances in this system are $\omega_{P}-\omega_{S} = \Omega = \omega_{A}-\omega_{P}$, with $\Omega\equiv\omega_{1}-\omega_{0}$.
+Extending this approach to a system with $N$ molecules results in the following effective Hamiltonian~\cite{Walls1971}: